▪ Body Donation / Organ & Tissue Donation

 Federal Trade Commission (FTC) See Rights, Rules, Laws page.

-Minnesota Dept. of Health - Mortuary Science Section is responsible for licensing funeral homes, crematories, morticians, and funeral directors, and oversees cemetery regulation.
+Minnesota Dept. of Health - Mortuary Science Section is responsible for licensing funeral homes, crematories, morticians, and funeral directors.
 Its mission is to protect the overall health, safety, and welfare of the general public and those involved in the care and disposition of the dead through licensing, regulation, education, and enforcement.
 The Mortuary Section regulations are set forth in Minnesota Statutes 149A.
 Choices: on the regulations and requirements of the final disposition of a dead human body in Minnesota is a free downloadable manual (pdf) made available to the public by the Mortuary Science Section.

 The Order of the Good Death is a group of funeral industry professionals, academics, and artists exploring ways to prepare a death phobic culture for inevitable mortality.
 Founded in 2011 by Caitlin Doughty, a Los Angeles mortician, the Order advocates accepting that “death itself is natural, but the death anxiety and terror of modern culture are not.”
 The Order's website showcases people and ideas at the forefront of the revolution in the way we handle death.